holdenweb/textual-forms/README.md

 which may be of the Field's default type or passed as an argument to the Field instance.

-The programmer creates a Form subclass, and within the subclass body binds a number of Field instances to class variables.
+The programmer creates a Form container, and within it binds a number of Field instances to class variables.
 When the form is rendered,
 each of the fields' widgets in turn is rendered,